MikeDoNSCN/Rules/rules 1.md

 =======================================
 IMPORTANT: ALWAYS import sys;sys.stdout.reconfigure(encoding='utf-8') because there is Unicode error in Console. python is already a variable.
+PowerShell doesn't support && operator. yOU need to use ; instead.

 IMPORTANT: python da được install rồi. kiểm tra trong variables nếu cần.

+###############VERY IMPORTANT: (IF YOU THINK YOU CAN'T FINISH YOUR ANSWER BEFORE REACHING MAX LENGTH OF THE CONVERSATION - 10.000 TOKENS)
+THEN I GIVE YOU THE RIGHT TO NOT ANSWER MY QUESTION WITHOUT EXPLANATION.
+YOU ANSWERS BY A PREPARATION FOR THE NEXT CONVERSATION INSTEAD.

 #if you don't know project path, you have to ask user first.
 Claude folder is not a project folder